CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/upgrade-guides/upgrade-observability/3.0.0-to-4.0.0/cloud/grafana/prerequisites.md

 1. Download the required artefacts to a folder on your machine:

-    * [Promtail 3.0.0][] archive.
+    * [Grafana Alloy 1.10.2][] archive.
-    * [Promtail Install][] archive.
+    * [Grafana Alloy Install][] archive.

-1. Extract the downloaded `promtail-windows-amd64.exe` archive to a folder with the same name.
+1. Extract the downloaded `alloy-installer-windows-amd64.exe` archive to a folder with the same name.
-1. Extract the downloaded `Promtail.Install` archive to a folder with the same name.
+1. Extract the downloaded `Grafana.Alloy.Install` archive to a folder with the same name.

 ## Backup Old Files